Alison Scotland on her PHA Journey

 Updated: Jan 22

 PHA is driven by its many skilled volunteers, who bring their expertise to design better quality housing and community infrastructure in regions in the South Pacific that are particularly vulnerable to extreme weather events.
 One element of this expertise is the DANCER system, that has been an integral part of PHA's recent projects, and has recently been further embedded by dedicated Board Director and Training and Publications Manager Alison Scotland.
 Read more about her background, how she balances PHA with life's responsibilities and the exciting projects she is helping bring to life with PHA.

 How did you come to be involved with PHA?

-I met Rod Johnson and Peter Cheers through my work at Standards Australia.
+I met Rod Johnston and Peter Cheers through my work at Standards Australia.
 It was when Peter and I were both presenting at the Pacific Tropical Building Forum in 2018 that I discovered more about the amazing stuff Partner Housing was achieving with post-disaster housing reconstruction, directly with those who need it most.
 Chatting later about it with Rod, I mentioned that Partner Housing’s vision was something I loved… to which Rod suggested I could do more and join up!
 With my standards background and linkages to various government bodies, it was a no-brainer.

 What is the most fulfilling aspect of the work?

 I feel privileged to be part of such a dedicated and talented group of people focused on improving the lives of villagers across the Asia-Pacific.
 Every time we meet as a Board, we share stories of all the building, water reticulation and sanitation projects underway.
 I find it impressive to see the extent of positive impact that we have as a relatively small volunteer organisation.

 Are there any challenges you've found?